xgsu/xgsu/README.md

 - 👋 Hi, I’m Xiaogang Su @xgsu
-- 👀 I’m interested in statistics and machine learning.
+- 👀 I have a strong interest in statistics and machine learning.
-- 🌱 I’m currently learning lots of new stuff.
+- 🌱 I’m currently learning lots of new things.
-- 💞️ I’m looking to collaborate on interesting research projects.
 - 📫 How to reach me?
 Email: xiaogang.su@gmail.com

 <!---